-Temporary Changes in Water Disinfection Method Mar 1-Apr 1
+Temporary Changes in Water Disinfection Method March 1-31, 2024

-Some users of water may be affected by the temporary change in the treatment process.
-Water customers should be aware that residual traces of ammonia and chlorine must be removed from the water prior to its use in fish aquariums and ponds, kidney dialysis and some commercial manufacturing of food and beverage.
+Some users of water may be affected by the temporary change in the disinfection process.
+Water customers should be aware that residual trace amounts of ammonia and chlorine must be removed from the water prior to its use in fish aquariums, ponds, and kidney dialysis.

 The Town of Fuquay-Varina will also conduct flushing of the distribution system to expedite this event.
 Customers should be aware that there may be a slight discoloration of their drinking water.

 If you have any questions or concerns, please contact the Town of Fuquay-Varina Public Utilities Department at 919-753-1013 or email email@example.com.